astronomer/docs/learn/airflow-snowflake.md

      ![Load tasks deferred state](/img/guides/snowflake_example_deferred_state.png)

-## More on the Airflow Snowflake integration
+## More on the Apache Airflow® Snowflake integration

 This section provides additional information on orchestrating actions in Snowflake with Airflow.